ragokan/bunicorn/README.md

 # Bunicorn

-## Fast and type safe Bun/Deno/Node/Edge backend and client framework!
+## Fast and type safe Bun, Deno and Edge backend and client framework!

 Please check [our website](https://bunicorn.vercel.app/) for more information.